poets-ai/elegy/docs/guides/module-system.md

 | `add_summary`   | Lets us declare a summary in some intermediate layer.                                                           |

 !!!
 Note
-    If you use existing `Module`s you might not need to worry much about this, but keep these in might if you are developing your own custom modules.
+    If you use existing `Module`s you might not need to worry much about these hooks, but keep them in mind if you are developing your own custom modules.

 ### Module Hooks: Functional Style